Is It Safe To Eat Nuts During Breastfeeding?

 4. Which nuts are best to eat while breastfeeding?

 It is suggested that nursing mothers consume a nutritious and balanced maternal diet to support proper nutrition for their baby.
 Nuts are a great source of vitamin E, omega-3 fatty acids, fiber, and other nutrients.
 They also protect the heart by reducing the risk of heart attacks, preventing plaque formation in the blood vessels, and removing free radicals from the body.
 Including nuts is beneficial for them and may reduce the chances of food allergy in babies.
-However, if you, your partner, or your family members have nut allergies, it is best to avoid eating them.
+However, it is best to avoid eating nuts during breastfeeding if you, your partner, or your family members have nut allergies.
 Regularly check for food allergies in your baby, keeping an eye on symptoms such as stomach ache, breathing issues, or rashes.
 Consult a doctor if you notice any worrying signs.

 Infographic: Symptoms Of Nut Allergy In Breastfed Infants